notuseduser/log-parser/README.md

 # Result
 An WARNING message will be present in 'output_file' if the process took longer than 5 minutes and an ERROR message if it took longer than 10 minutes.
-Also, as INFO are logged duplicate processes (which started twice) - in this case, they are simply discarded / deleted from map and no analysis is done for them & processes which ended but never started.
+Also, as INFO are logged duplicate processes - started twice with no END in between - in this case, time it started is considered the one of last occurrence; processes which ended but never started & processes still running, as there is no END for them.
-They were considered anomalies which are unlikely to happen.
+They were considered anomalies which are unlikely to happen, that's why INFO was chosen.

 # To do
 Time analysis, change to a @classmethod for **parse** function to avoid